We often get queries from investors that they want to invest in a systematic investment plan (SIP).

-To help investors first, let us understand the difference between SIP and a mutual fund.
+To help investors, first, let us understand the difference between mutual funds and SIP.

 A mutual fund is a pool of money gathered from investors with an objective of investing to achieve a common objective.
 The investments can be made in various assets like equity, bonds and money market instruments to earn returns while achieving the stated objective.

 A mutual fund is professionally managed by an asset management company (AMC) and each investor participates proportionally to the number of units held by him or her.

 - A mutual fund is a type of investment vehicle which invests in either a portfolio of stocks or bonds and other securities or a combination.

 - Mutual funds have the ability to give investors access to diversified, professionally managed portfolios at a low price.

 - Mutual funds are categorized based on the kinds of securities they invest in, their investment objectives, and the type of returns.